 Where is Linux Used

 - Linux is everywhere.
-Supercomputers, most of the servers on internet, IOT devices, and many mission-critical devices relies on Linux.
+Supercomputers, most of the servers on the internet, IOT devices, and many mission-critical devices rely on Linux being stable and secure.
 The trend to use Linux on personal computers has also dramatically increased over the period of years.

 - Linux is one of the most popular operating systems in the world that is embraced by individual users, government entities, and serves as the underlying operating system.
 It is used by global giants such as NASA, Amazon, eBay, Facebook, Google, Microsoft, IBM, GitHub, Netflix, Apple, and many more.

 - With the advent and adaption of technologies (SDN & NFV) in enterprises, Cloud, and Service Provider environments, Linux has become a must-have skill for network engineers.

 - Network Automation tools such as Ansible, Netmiko, NAPALM, and others are well-used and maintained on the Linux operating system.

 - SDN controllers such as OpenDaylight, Open Network Operating System (ONOS), RYU Controller, and Cisco’s APIC-EM Controller run on Linux.